tahoma2d/tahoma2d_docs/source/cleaning-up_scanned_drawings.rst

 ============================
 In order to be painted and edited with Tahoma, scanned drawings have to undergo the cleanup process.
 The process involves autocentering, to align each drawing according to the pegbar holes; line processing, to recognize the drawing outline; image cropping and re-sizing, to make the drawings fit properly the camera.

-The process generates a Toonz raster level (TLV format) and the related default palette (TPL format), where the styles used to paint the level will be stored.
+The process generates a Smart Raster level (TLV format) and the related default palette (TPL format), where the styles used to paint the level will be stored.

 .. note:: If the computer performance slows down during the cleanup process of very high resolution images, try activating the **Minimize Raster Memory Fragmentation** option in the Files  →  Preferences  →  General dialog (see  :ref:`Optimizing the Memory Usage <optimizing_the_memory_usage>`  ).